phellipealexandre/BrowserStackPOC/README.md

 # BrowserStack POC
-Project created to showcase the capabilities of BrowserStasck device farm
+Project created to showcase the capabilities of BrowserStack device farm